edgedb/edgedb/docs/datamodel/links.rst

 types.

 Links are directional and have a *source* and one or more *targets*.
-The number of targets as specified by keywords :ref:`required
+The number of targets is specified by the keywords :ref:`required
 <ref_eql_ddl_links_syntax>`, :ref:`single <ref_eql_ddl_links_syntax>`,
 and :ref:`multi <ref_eql_ddl_links_syntax>`.
-It is also possible to restrict how many source objects can link to the same target via :eql:constraint:`exclusive` constraint.
+It is also possible to restrict how many source objects can link to the same target via the :eql:constraint:`exclusive` constraint.

 Links also have a policy of handling link target *deletion*.
 There are